Richard Liboff: Career

-He earned his Ph.D., 1961 from New York University.
+He earned his Ph.D. in 1961 from New York University.
 His advisors were Harold Grad in mathematics (13 moment method) and B. Zumino in physics (TCP theory).
 During his graduate years, he was a research assistant at the Courant Institute.

 After graduation, he stayed on as assistant professor of physics.
 In 1965, he was appointed associate professor in the College of Engineering at Cornell.
 Later appointments at Cornell included membership in the Center for Applied Mathematics and the Department of Applied & Engineering Physics.
 Fulbright Program and Solvay Fellowships supported three sabbatical leaves abroad.
 He was appointed full professor in 1970.
 His research was supported by AFSOR and ARO.
 In 1969, he chaired the first International Meeting in Kinetic Theory, sponsored by the NSF and co-chaired by N. Rostoker.

 He was a distinguished professor of physics at the University of Central Florida.

 He died 9 March 2014 in New York, NY, US.